albarkeo/auto-question-formatter/README.md

 It trades extra formatting in Word for a few features available in other programs such as Respondus and Brightspace's own quiz converter: https://community.d2l.com/brightspace/kb/articles/4161-quiz-question-converter

-It is limited to focusing on the main bulk question types we receive.
+It is limited to focusing on the main bulk of question types we receive.

 See a text-only version (v1.51) here https://go.dev/play/p/FTMU7afwqd-, (Copy in Questions, press run, then you can copy the output and use Text to Columns in Excel using commas as the delimiter)

 ## Preformatting Requirements
-Add a "---" or "+++" between each question
+Add a "---" or "+++" between each question, or have each question numbered sequentially (v1.54) '1. , 2. , 3.' etc

 ## Example of Accepted Inputs
 Use the following sample input as a test in the text converter (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program (download the .exe, install and run, follow the text prompts)